Edward Gibbon: Work

-In June 1765, Gibbon returned to his father's house, and remained there until the latter's death in 1770.
-These five years were considered by Gibbon as the worst of his life, but he tried to remain busy by making early attempts towards writing full histories.
-His first historical narrative known as the History of Switzerland, which represented Gibbon's love for Switzerland, was never published nor finished.
-Even under the guidance of Deyverdun (a German translator for Gibbons), Gibbon became too critical of himself, and completely abandoned the project, only writing 60 pages of text.
-However, after Gibbon's death, his writings on Switzerland's history were discovered and published by Lord Sheffield in 1815.
+In June 1765, Gibbon returned to his father's house, remaining there until the latter's death in 1770.
+These five years were considered by Gibbon as the worst of his life, but he tried to remain busy by making early attempts at full histories.
+His first historical narrative, known as the History of Switzerland, representing Gibbon's love for Switzerland, was never finished nor published.
+Even under the guidance of Deyverdun, his German translator, Gibbon became too self-critical and completely abandoned the project after writing only 60 pages of text.

 Soon after abandoning his History of Switzerland, Gibbon made another attempt towards completing a full history.

-His second work, Memoires Litteraires de la Grande Bretagne, was a two-volume set which described the literary and social conditions of England at the time, such as Lord Lyttelton's history of Henry II and Nathaniel Lardner's The Credibility of the Gospel History.
+His second work, Memoires Litteraires de la Grande Bretagne, was a two-volume set describing the literary and social conditions of England at the time, such as Lord Lyttelton's history of Henry II and Nathaniel Lardner's The Credibility of the Gospel History.
 Gibbon's Memoires Litteraires failed to gain any notoriety and was considered a flop by fellow historians and literary scholars.

-After he tended to his father's estate—which was by no means in good condition— quite enough remained for Gibbon to settle fashionably in London at 7 Bentinck Street, free of financial concern.
+After he tended to his father's estate—which was in poor condition—enough remained for Gibbon to settle fashionably in London at 7 Bentinck Street free of financial concern.
 By February 1773, he was writing in earnest, but not without the occasional self-imposed distraction.
-He took to London society quite easily, joined the better social clubs, including Dr. Johnson's Literary Club, and looked in from time to time on his friend Holroyd in Sussex.
-He succeeded Oliver Goldsmith at the Royal Academy as 'professor in ancient history' (honorary but prestigious).
+He took to London society quite easily, joined the better social clubs (including Dr. Johnson's Literary Club), and looked in from time to time on his friend Holroyd in Sussex.
+He succeeded Oliver Goldsmith at the Royal Academy as 'professor in ancient history', an honorary but prestigious position.
 In late 1774, he was initiated as a Freemason of the Premier Grand Lodge of England.

-He was also, perhaps least productively in that same year, 1774, returned to the House of Commons for Liskeard, Cornwall through the intervention of his relative and patron, Edward Eliot.
+He was also, perhaps least productively in that same year, returned to the House of Commons for Liskeard, Cornwall through the intervention of his relative and patron, Edward Eliot.
 He became the archetypal back-bencher, benignly "mute" and "indifferent," his support of the Whig ministry invariably automatic.
-Gibbon's indolence in that position, perhaps fully intentional, subtracted little from the progress of his writing.
 Gibbon lost the Liskeard seat in 1780 when Eliot joined the opposition, taking with him "the Electors of Leskeard [who] are commonly of the same opinion as Mr. El[l]iot."
 (Murray, p.
 322.)
 The following year, owing to the good grace of Prime Minister Lord North, he was again returned to Parliament, this time for Lymington on a by-election.